 Neither Medicare nor most health insurance plans cover oocyte cryopreservation, known as egg freezing.

-Medicare benefits may not extend far for those in search of fertility treatments, but that doesn’t mean you won’t have other health care needs.
-You can significantly reduce your Medicare Part A and B costs by enrolling in a Medigap plan.
+Medicare benefits may not extend far for those searching for fertility treatments, but that doesn’t mean you won’t have other healthcare needs.
+Enrolling in a Medigap plan can significantly reduce your Medicare Part A and B costs.

 Medicare supplement insurance covers the costs you’d otherwise pay, such as the Part A deductible and Medicare coinsurances.
 When your fertility treatment is successful, you can expect Medicare to cover pregnancy and childbirth.